mustache1up/nicechord-vue/NEXT_STEPS.md

 ## Next steps

-- add tremolo to harp
-    - change to single gainNode for all harp?
-    - two voices. one with tremolo and less brightness, another without tremolo, normal brightness

-- add fade out to harp ("sustain")

 - Add "chord memory"
     - hold for harp (or memory):
-        on: remember last pressed chord
+        on: [current] finishes playing current sound
-        off: all go silent without chord buttons pressed
+        off: all go silent without chord buttons pressed AND resume playing where it should be
     - hold for chord:
-        on: [current] continue chord sound after buttons are released
+        on: continue chord sound after buttons are released [ok]
-        off: chord sound stops immediatelly
+        off: chord sound stops immediatelly [ok]
     - defaults:
         - hold for harp true
         - hold for chords false